dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

            :align: center

     #.
+        *NOTE*: Not all {{ macos }} requires this step!

+        If Homebrew requests you to execute commands under :guilabel:`Next steps:`, then complete this step.

         Add Homebrew to the ``PATH`` by copying, pasting and running the code that Homebrew displays in the Terminal (look at the picture below for guidance).
         Press :kbd:`Enter` once you have pasted the code.
 The code should look similar to the following image